 $NODE_VERSION and some other stuff Netlify sets automatically.
 However, depending on how your build pipeline works, the variables may or not be available once your build command starts.
 If your build command is

 node -p "process.env" - that will show you what Node.js sees for environment variables - and that should show the same thing as

 env shows (which is what the shell run by the build script sees).
 This generally works correctly automatically and you don’t have to do those experiments to prove that the variables were or weren’t set unless you are debugging new settings in

 However, some of the build pipelines that folks use DON’T automatically import/inherit variables from the parent shells.
 This thread shows such an example.
 So - the best practice is not to necessarily use something like dotenv but instead, use a build process that appropriately passes those environment variables that we expose in the shell, into the build environment.
 How you do that is up to you and your tools.

-There are some specific other use cases that enable environment variables at browse time, such as:
+There are some specific other use cases that enable environment variables for use directly at browse time, such as:

 - Using the branch name in a split test via injected snippets, so you can track performance via google analytics.

-You can also check a full list of environment variables recognized by Netlify here.
+You can also check a full list of environment variables recognized and set by Netlify, here.